Anchor and Reporter

 Darren Perron is an Anchor, Award-Winning Reporter and Executive Producer at WCAX-Channel 3 News.

 Darren has won the National Edward.
-R. Murrow Award, 11 regional Edward R. Murrow Awards, two Emmy Awards, 18 Emmy Award nominations and more than a dozen Associated Press Awards.
+R. Murrow Award, 16 regional Edward R. Murrow Awards, three Emmy Awards, 21 Emmy Award nominations and 14 Associated Press Awards.
 His national Edward.
 R. Murrow Award, one of the most prestigious journalism awards in the U.S., honored his investigation into open-air burn pits in war zones potentially making veterans sick.
 In 2009, Darren was the only non-network reporter in the U.S. to be nominated for a GLAAD Award.
 His war reporting helped win WCAX a VAB Broadcaster of the Year Award in 2010 and he was selected again as VAB Broadcaster of the Year in 2019.
 In 2016, Darren won national recognition from the NLGJA.
 He was awarded the distinguished Excellence in Journalism Award by the organization.

 His career at Vermont's most-watched news station began in 1995.
 Prior to that, he was a print reporter for "the Chronicle" in his hometown of Barton, Vermont.

 Darren now anchors the Channel 3 News at Noon, 5 p.m. and 6 p.m.
 He replaced longtime anchor Marselis Parsons, who retired in 2009.
 He is also an Executive Producer for the Channel 3 News at 6 p.m.

 Darren was the weekend anchor at Channel 3 News for nearly a decade and continued to report during the week.
 The National Television Academy named Darren one of New England's top investigative reporters.
 His series work, special reports and breaking news coverage earned some of the industry's top awards.